jasondavies/tt-isa-documentation/WormholeB0/NoC/MemoryMap.md

 |`NOC_AT_DATA`|`0xFFB2_0024`|For inline writes, and most types of atomics, contains the 32 bits of immediate data|
 |[`NOC_CMD_CTRL`](#noc_cmd_ctrl)|`0xFFB2_0028`|Writing `1` to the low bit indicates that software wishes to initiate a request using the fields of this initiator; hardware will transition the bit back to `0` once the request has been initiated|

+> [!WARNING]
+> Software can only use the NIU request initiators in Tensix tiles and Ethernet tiles.
+Host software can also cause the PCI Express tile to send NoC requests, but the mechanism for doing so is different to the mechanism described here.
+Software can cause NoC requests to be sent _to_ other types of tile, and receive responses _from_ those tiles, but it cannot initiate NoC requests _at_ those tiles.

 ### `NOC_CTRL`

 This field contains the request type and some commonly set request flags: